nuvla/documentation/docs/docs/nuvla/installation/quickstart.md

 ---
 layout: default-edit
-title: Deploy
+title: Quickstart
-parent: Quick Demo Nuvla Deployment
-grand_parent: Dave - Administrator
 nav_order: 1
+parent: Installation
+grand_parent: Nuvla
 ---

+Here's a simple guide to quickly install Nuvla for evaluation purposes.
+So if you're looking for quickly trying out Nuvla, you're at the right place.
+However, if you're looking for a robust production level installation, you probably want to look at [the production deployment page](/nuvla/installation/production).

+The Nuvla services and their dependent services are all containerised and can be deployed easily into a Docker Swarm CaaS cluster. **For this quick deployment, we will deploy all services together on a single node**.

 Quick Nuvla Deployment
 ================

 The Nuvla services and their dependent services are all containerised and can be deployed easily into a Docker Swarm cluster.

-While for [production deployment](/docs/dave/prod/nuvla-prod) we recommend to split the stateful and stateless services, for this quick deployment, we will deploy all services together on a single node.

 This installation assumes that you will only use the `super` user.
-If you want to invite or create other users from this setup, you will need to configure SMTP.
-[Here are the instructions](/docs/dave/prod/nuvla-deployment#smtp-configuration).

 ## Prerequisites

 We recommend deploying Nuvla on a Docker Swarm cluster (CaaS).
-If you don't have one yet, just [follow these simple instructions](/docs/dave/quick/caas-infrastructures#caas-deployment) to setup your own.
-If you are on MacOS, simply install the [Mac distribution](https://docs.docker.com/docker-for-mac/install/) and you should be good to go.

 If running Docker locally, you'll need to initialise your deployment to run in swarm mode.
 Just run the command: